Verizon, others, invest in video tech company Skyfire

-The venture arm of Verizon Communications Inc and others have invested $8 million in video technology company Skyfire, which plans to expand into European and Asian markets.
+Jan 25 The venture arm of Verizon Communications Inc (VZ.N) and others have invested $8 million in video technology company Skyfire, which plans to expand into European and Asian markets.

 The other investors are Lightspeed Venture Partners, Matrix Partners and Trinity Ventures.